 If you’re separated from the military with a total disability, you can extend your coverage for up to 2 years after the date of your separation under the SGLI disability extension.

 Traumatic Injury Protection or TSGLI is designed to offer prolonged care assistance to you and your loved ones following a traumatic event that requires long-term care.

-You may be able to get TSGLI if you were insured by SGLI when you experienced a traumatic injury.
-According to the VA website in order to be eligible for TSGLI you must meet the following:
+You might be able to get TSGLI if you were insured by SGLI when you experienced a traumatic injury.
+According to the VA website to be eligible for TSGLI, you must meet the following: